Rashidk-907/Implementations/README.md

 # 🚀 Custom STL-like Containers in C++

-This project contains implementations of commonly used STL containers from scratch in C++, built from scratch without using any STL containers internally.
+This project contains implementations of commonly used STL containers from scratch in C++.

 ---